 As a driver:

-Never get behind the wheel after consuming alcohol, cannabis or other substance that may impair your ability to drive.
+Never get behind the wheel after consuming alcohol, cannabis or other substances that may impair your ability to drive.
 As we’ve all heard many times, buzzed driving is drunk driving.

 Plan before your outing, even if there is a chance you may become impaired and commit to that plan.
 There is no excuse to drive impaired options like rideshares, public transportation, and designated drivers available.